Apprenticeship

 Assessment Process

-Apprentices will participate in regular developmental assessments to track your progress toward QTS.
+Apprentices will participate in regular developmental assessments (Progress Reviews) to track your progress toward QTS.
 This includes lesson observations, professional discussions, and documented feedback.
-Following the QTS award, you will complete the final End-Point Assessment (EPA), which involves an observed lesson and interview with external assessors for the apprenticeship award.

 Available Courses